Skip to content

 3. Unable to walk in the rear limbs, dragging of the rear limbs.

-How is IVDD Diagnosed?
+How Is French Bulldog IVDD Diagnosed?

 While IVDD is the most common cause of spinal injury in dogs, there are other diseases that can look very similar.
 French bulldogs can develop spinal tumors, meningitis, infections, malformations and others.